TeamNorCal/pi-gateway/README.md

 cd pi-gateway
 export GOPATH=`pwd`
 export GOBIN=`pwd`/bin
-go build -o bin/pi-gateway .
+go get -d . && go build -o bin/pi-gateway .
 </pre>

 Having done this the binaries will be found in the bin directory of your cloned repo.